 - New Brunswick government support and grants through the New Brunswick Junior Mining Assistance Program (NBJMAP).

-The Battery Hill Property is located 5 kilometers northwest of the town of Woodstock in New Brunswick, one of Canada’s top mining jurisdictions and among the top ten in the world, according to Fraser Institute’s annual mining survey.
-In June 2016, Manganese X signed an option agreement with Globex to earn a 100-percent interest for the 1,228-hectare property.
-Existing infrastructure includes road access to the property, close proximity to major highways and railway, and available energy and water sources.
+The Battery Hill property is located five kilometers northwest of the town of Woodstock, New Brunswick, one of Canada’s top mining jurisdictions and among the top ten in the world, according to Fraser Institute’s annual mining survey.
+In June 2016, Manganese X signed an option agreement with Globex to earn a 100-percent interest in the 1,228-hectare property.
+Existing infrastructure includes road access to the property, close proximity to major highways and railway and available energy and water sources.

 The Woodstock area was once home to an iron-manganese mine in operation for nearly 40 years beginning in 1848 supplying high quality material for use in the amour plating of Britain’s Royal Navy gun-boats.